Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 [JLN: BETTER JUSTIFICATION GOES HERE?]

-For a somewhat different approach than libEnsemble's :doc:`other tutorials<tutorials>`, we'll emphasize the settings, components, and data fields within the calling script and CWP :ref:`persistent generator<persistent-gens>` that make this capability possible, rather than outlining a step-by-step process for writing this exact use-case.
+For a somewhat different approach than libEnsemble's :doc:`other tutorials<tutorials>`, we'll emphasize the settings, functions, and data fields within the calling script, CWP :ref:`persistent generator<persistent-gens>`, ``Manager``, and :ref:`sim_f<api_sim_f>` that make this capability possible, rather than outlining a step-by-step process for writing this exact use-case.
-Nonetheless, we hope that these selections are inspirational for implementing similar approaches in other user functions.

 Generator - Point Cancellation Requests and Dedicated Fields
 ------------------------------------------------------------